Oxfam’s Sustainable Shopping Guide

 Buy second hand books and toys

-Secondhand books and toys are great environmentally-conscious gifts that don't cost the earth.
+Second hand books and toys are great environmentally-conscious gifts that don't cost the earth.

-Buying secondhand helps to reduce waste.
-And gives a new life to our much-loved cuddly friends or games.
-Or our favourite stories, worlds and characters.
+Buying second hand helps to reduce waste, and gives a new life to our much-loved cuddly friends or games (or our favourite stories, worlds and characters.)

 By filtering for books or toys in good condition, you can find ones that are good as new and perfect for gifting.

-You can help to reduce waste.
-And leave a less cluttered world for younger generations.
+You can help to reduce waste, and leave a less cluttered world for younger generations.
 You can use our shop finder to find your closest Oxfam shop.

 Rachel Manns, Oxfam